kineticadb/RKinetica/README.md

                  username = "<user>",
                  password = "<password>")
 ```

+**NOTE:** A parameter cannot be added to an existing *KineticaConnection*
+object.
+Instead, a new *KineticaConnection* object must be created to
+properly initialize any functionality enabled by additional parameters.

 **IMPORTANT:** If using *RStudio*, you can use the *rstudioapi* package to
 instead prompt for username and password: